 My name is Russell McKinney.
-I am 51 years old and have served as an ordained pastor for the past 26 years.
-I am currently the pastor of Oak Grove Baptist Church in Nebo.
-NC.
+I am 52 years old and have served as an ordained pastor for the past 26 years.
+I am currently the pastor of Oak Grove Baptist Church in Nebo, NC.
 I’ve been married to my wife Tonya for 24 years.
-Tonya has completed 26 years of teaching middle school math at Bowman Middle School in Bakersville, NC, for the past 26 years.
+Tonya has taught middle school math at Bowman Middle School in Bakersville, NC, for the past 26 years.
 We have two great kids – our sons Ryan (21) and Royce (17).
 Ryan is a senior at Johnson University, a Christian college in Knoxville, Tennessee.
 Royce is a senior at Mitchell High School in Bakersville, NC.

 I call the blog The Disciple’s Road for a couple of reasons.
 First, according to Christ’s words from Matthew 28:18-20, Christians are supposed to make “disciples.”
 Making disciples involves more than making coverts, church members, or fellow Christians.
 The word “disciple” means “learner.”
 Therefore, we Christians should be helping people to learn not only what it takes to become an authentic Christian but also what it takes to live rightly as a Christian in this messed up world of the 21st century.